View XML QR Code

 Biographical Note

-George Jacob “Jay” Lentzner was born on November 14, 1944 in Chicago, Illinois to George and Catherine Lenztner.
+George Jacob “Jay” Lentzner was born on November 14, 1944 in Chicago, Illinois to George and Catherine Lentzner.
 He was raised in East Troy, Wisconsin.
 From an early age he had a deep interest in railroads.
 He studied civil engineering at the University of Wisconsin, paying for some of his tuition by working summers for the engineering department of the Chicago, Milwaukee, St. Paul, and Pacific Railroad, commonly known as the Milwaukee Road.
 After graduating college in 1967, Lentzner enlisted in the United States Army and was sent to Vietnam, where he served during the Tet Offensive.

 After he returned to the United States, Lentzner worked as a civil engineer with the Milwaukee Road, initially assigned to the Dubuque and Illinois Division at Savanna, Illinois.
 Throughout his nearly 30-year career, he worked and lived in a variety of positions and locales in Minnesota, Iowa, Montana, and Washington.
 Acting as the Assistant Division Manager for Maintenance in the Non-Core West, Lentzner oversaw the closing of the Milwaukee Road’s western extension (all track west of Miles City, Montana) as the company faced bankruptcy in the late 1970s and 1980s.

-In 1988, Letnzner began working as the Design and Maintenance Engineer for Montana Rail Link, Inc. in Missoula, Montana.
+In 1988, Lentzner began working as the Design and Maintenance Engineer for Montana Rail Link, Inc. in Missoula, Montana.
 In 1991, he was named Assistant Chief Engineer, a position he held until he retired in 1999.
 In his retirement, Lentzner dedicated his time to collecting more railroad documents and photographing and recording railroad infrastructure across the United States.
-Jay Lentzner died in Missoula on January 1, 2024
+Jay Lentzner died in Missoula on January 1, 2024.

 Return to Top